Pathology Student Fellowship

-There is an informational meeting in winter (announced during second year lectures, and in email), where you can also meet current and former student fellows.
-Interested students can sign up for an "interview" meeting shortly thereafter.
-In general, four student fellows are selected from each second year class: two students to take the fellowship after their second year, and two to join the Department after third year.
+There is an informational meeting in late summer (announced during second year lectures, and in email), where you will also meet current and former student fellows.
+Interested students sign up to visit the department, followed by an "interview" meeting shortly thereafter.
+In general, four student fellows are selected from each second year class: two students to take the fellowship after their second year (immediately following foundations-pre-clinical), and two to join the Department after the first year of clinical experiences.

 Do I get paid?

 Yes, there is modest stipend during the student fellowship year, and a book allowance.

 Loans are deferred; however, there may be some paperwork involved.

 Any of the standard Pathology Department electives or resident rotations are available as electives.
 These include Neuropathology, Cytology, Renal Pathology, Hematopathology, Cytogenetics, Blood Banking/Transfusion Medicine, research, etc. However, student fellows have designed their own electives, including Pathology experiences off-hill, electives in other Departments, etc.

 Yes.
 Recently, student fellows have been involved in a variety of research, mostly related to ongoing projects in the Department, or faculty interests.
 Opportunities may also arise to write up particularly interesting autopsy or surgical pathology cases.

 This varies by rotation.
 Surgical Pathology at OHSU has the longest hours.
 Frozen sections start at 7:30 AM (every third day).
 Quittin’ time depends on the workload.
 VA and Autopsy have shorter hours.